bcallaway11/bcallaway11.github.io/research.md

 * **Inference on Counterfactual Transition Matrices** (with Chengye Jia and Karen Yan)

-* **Testing the Effects of an Unobservable Factor: Do Marriage Prospects Affect College Major Choice?** (with Alper Arlsan and Tong Li)
+* **Testing the Effects of an Unobservable Factor: Do Marriage Prospects Affect College Major Choice?** (with Alper Arslan and Tong Li)

 * **Difference-in-Differences with Bad Controls** (with Carolina Caetano, Stroud Payne, and Hugo Sant'Anna)